Kyly/MeWidget/README.md

 Description
 -----------
+*Me Widget* is a widget designed to used with Wordpress 3.5+ sites, and requires having a [Gravatar][gravlnk] profile
 ####Features
 - Display your Gravatar or a custom avatar.
 - Display some, all, or none of the personal information from your Gravatar